• Skip to main content

 Pork chops with honey orange sauce

-Got more oranges than you know what do with?
 Make this easy honey orange pork chops by combining fresh oranges with pantry staples.
-It’s quick to prepare, uses minimal ingredients but is very, very tasty.
+Quick to prepare, uses few ingredients but is very tasty.

 Pork chops with honey orange sauce